How to Use a Trigger Point Ball Effectively

 How to use a trigger point ball for your back

-Photos below: How to use trigger point ball on back
+Photos below: How to use trigger point ball on the back

 how to use a trigger point ball